 There are several techniques used in molecular gastronomy.
 Some of the most popular techniques include:

-Sous vide is a cooking technique that involves vacuum-sealing food in a bag and cooking it in a water bath at a low temperature for an extended period of time.
+Sous vide is a cooking technique that involves vacuum-sealing food in a bag and cooking it in a water bath at a low temperature for an extended period.
 This technique allows chefs to cook food evenly and retain its natural flavors and juices.

 Spherification is a technique that involves creating small, edible spheres using a gel-like substance.
 This technique is often used to create caviar-like balls that burst in your mouth, releasing a burst of flavor.

 Foams are created by using a whipping siphon to infuse a liquid with air.
 This technique is often used to create light and airy foams that add texture and flavor to dishes.